Truly-Modular/Modular-Item-API/common/src/main/java/smartin/miapi/wiki/datapack_data_types/synergies.wiki.md

 @keywords synergy, synergies

 - a separate JSON found in miapi/synergies
+- requires a unique file name/path for each converter file
 - used to augment modules under certain conditions
 - Examples of synergies can be found [here](https://github.com/Truly-Modular/Arsenal/tree/master/arsenal-common/src/main/resources/data/miapi/synergies).